All Episodes

 I bet you got a lot of reaction to that one.

-A lot of people taking pictures and and uh, you know, guys laughing, and it's just uh but it it tells it it it says a lot in two sentences, and it's the truth.
+And it's just, but it says a lot in two sentences, and it's the truth.

 That's the main thing.

-So but uh you know, hopefully, hopefully uh I'm I'm I'm almost I'm 68 and uh lived here my whole life, so uh I've seen Florida change.
+So, but, you know, hopefully, hopefully, I'm almost, I'm 68 and lived here my whole life.

-Camp only had like sixty thousand.
+Tampa only had like 60,000.

-It's just uh it's just gone crazy.
+It's just gone crazy.

-Anyway, 800 941 Sean Tollfree telephone number.
+Anyway, 800-941 Sean Tolfrey telephone number.

 Don't be in a position.

-But I know some of you, and some of the people you're trying to convince aren't crazy about Hillary.
+But I know some of you and some of the people you're trying to convince aren't crazy about Hillary.

 I know that.